Q) How can I check if my salary has fulfilled the criteria of KI?

 The short answer is because it is better both for you and the others working in the same environment.
 The collective behaviour of not reporting the sickness is not a healthy practice and should not be a habit of a good working environment.

 If you are employed, you are entitled to sick-leave pay.
-So, you will not lose income by calling in sick.
+So, you will not lose all your income by calling in sick.
 If you are financed with a stipend or scholarship you can instead claim money from Kammarkollegiet.

 Q) My supervisor expects me to work during evenings, weekends and holidays, what should I do?